SolaGbenro/streamlit/penguins/README.md

 #### Train Model
-model-penguins.py will output a pickle file for a trained Random Forest classifier using sci-kit learn (penguins_rf_clf.pkl).
+model-penguins.py will output a pickle file for a trained Random Forest classifier using sci-kit learn ('penguins_rf_clf.pkl').
-This model will be used by the 'penguins-app.py' to predict on user input features through a browser using streamlit.
+This model will be used by the 'penguins-app.py' to predict the species of the penguin based on user input features through a browser using streamlit.